Xilinx/kria-dfx-apps/README.md

 	  * FIR_out_data.bin
 	  * FIR_reload.bin

-Please refer to man pages of the application for usage and more details
+Please use -h flag for the applications for usage and more details
 ```
 ./src/AES128/aes128 -h
 ```